Updates on dipolar anisotropy in local measurements of the Hubble constant from Cosmicflows-4: The Hubble-Lema i tre law: an historical and technical excursus

 where we use the fact that $c z$ is the \textit{observed} radial recessional velocity in the CMB reference frame, leading to the final expression:

 where we use the nomenclature of \cite{Tully:2022rbj}.
 Actually, CF4 provides also $v_{corr}$ in the final data release, where it is called the ``cosmological curvature-adjusted'' velocity.

-However, there are several issues with Eq.~(\ref{eq:Hubble_lin}), the least being its dependence on $q_0$ and $j_0$, which could be treated as free parameters.
-Notably, the \textit{SH0ES} team has historically fixed $f_{d_L}(z)$ with a specific $q_0$ (and $j_0 = 1$ for flat $\Lambda$CDM) \cite{Riess:2016jrr}, only recently checking that freeing $q_0$ has no effect on their $H_0$ determination \cite{Riess:2021jrx}.
-Thus, $q_0$ and $j_0$ are statistically negligible for $H_0$ estimation and can be ignored here.
+However, there are several issues with Eq.~(\ref{eq:Hubble_lin}).
+The least significant of these is its dependence on $q_0$ and $j_0$, which could be treated as free parameters.
+We have fitted the distance moduli provided by the CF4 catalogue to the corresponding cosmographic expansion, Eq.~(\ref{eq: f_mu}) that will be introduced and motivated below.
+Firstly, we lack the absolute calibration magnitude, meaning we cannot constrain them alongside $H_0$.
+Moreover, given the limited redshift range and the dispersion of the data, the jerk parameter is completely unconstrained.
+Consequently, when focusing only on the deceleration parameter, we obtain $q_0 = -1.22^{+0.06}_{-0.05}$ which, when assuming a $\Lambda$CDM model, would correspond to an unphysical negative value of $\Omega_m$.
+Excluding very low redshift objects, which do not provide information about cosmological dynamics and are likely dominated by local motion, and focusing on those with $v_{CMB}> 4000$ km s$^{-1}$, as suggested in \cite{Tully:2022rbj}, yields $q_0 = -0.52^{+0.07}_{-0.07}$, which is perfectly consistent with the CF4 default value.
+Notably, the \textit{SH0ES} team has historically fixed $f_{d_L}(z)$ with a specific $q_0$ (and $j_0 = 1$ for flat $\Lambda$CDM) \cite{Riess:2016jrr}, only recently verifying that allowing $q_0$ to vary has no impact on their $H_0$ determination \cite{Riess:2021jrx}.
+Thus, $q_0$ and $j_0$ are statistically negligible for the estimation of $H_0$ and the issue of letting them vary can be ignored here.
+We have therefore chosen to fix them at the values used by the CF4 team.

 A related problem is that we assume the distance $d$ in the original HL relation corresponds to the luminosity distance $d_L$.
 Extending the HL relation beyond the linear regime requires $d \equiv d_L$, since using $d_C$ would yield a different $v_{corr}$ due to $f_{d_C} \neq f_{d_L}$ \cite{Capozziello:2011tj}.
 While the difference may be negligible within observational errors and in our redshift range, this would not ease the methodological and theoretical interpretation of the HL relation.